 thanks to Professor Margaret Gardner AO, Vice-Chancellor and President, and to Professor Peter Coloe, Pro Vice-Chancellor Science, Engineering and Health, and Vice-President.

-This has been a tremendous help in allowing the Trust fund to accure interest before it is drawn upon in 2015.
+2014 Inaugural prize of $2,500 was provided by the Applied Science School.
+This has been a tremendous help in allowing the Trust fund to accrue interest before it was drawn upon in 2015.

 made a donation of $US 10,000.
 He has subsequently donated a further $US 10,000 each year from 2016-2020.